JCC High School Counseling Center

 Printed check off sheets are also available in the Counseling Center.

 College in the Schools (CIS) also known as concurrent enrollment offers high school students the opportunity to earn college credit and high school credit at the same time.
 Students must qualify to earn dual credit.
-The courses offered at JCC HS and the qualifications students must meet can be found on page 3 of the 2025- 2026 JCC HS Catalog of Course Descriptions.
+The courses offered at JCC HS and the qualifications students must meet can be found on page 3 of the 2025- 2026 JCC HS Registration Guide.
 A major benefit of taking CIS classes is that the classes are taught by high school teachers who are available every school day.
 Students know their high school teachers and have easy access to getting extra help.

 Link: More information on dual enrollment can be found on the state website.